benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-the-truth.md

 #### Safeguards
-You must always be able to both return to a former good, working state _and_ quickly move to a complete replica of that good working state in a seamless way with minimal effort at all levels of software development, deployment and systems operation.
+You must always be able to both return to a former good, working state _and_ quickly move to a complete replica of the current state in a seamless way with minimal effort at all levels of software development, deployment and systems operation.

 To return to a former good working state during development there is simply no excuse to have not moved to a version control system (VCS) at some point this century.
 Version control is a must and the choice of free, stable and secure self or 3rd party hosted solutions is so large you'd be living in the dark ages to not use one.